EugeniaAntonova/newsletter-sign-up-with-success-message-main/README-template.md

 - See hover and focus states for all interactive elements on the page

-i do not send the data anywhere, but all the rest of the functions work properly.
+I do not send the data anywhere, but all the rest of the functions work properly.
+Also, i did not buy the access to figma file, so everything was done from the pictures, and might differ sufficiently.
+With figma it is always easier.
 ## My process

 ### Built with